Château Léoville Barton Saint-Julien 2018 - 2nd Grand Cru Classé

 Nose

-An intense and expressive bouquet of dark fruits, with hints of mint and spice
+An intense and expressive bouquet of black fruits, with menthol and spicy notes

 Palate